dwewers/sdv503-lab-11-dwewers/README.md

-Create a class that represents each of the nodes in the list "class Node{" constructor(argument one, argument two) identify data as an argument identify next as a argument end
+Create a class that represents each of the nodes in the list "class Node{" constructor(argument one, argument two) identify data as an argument identify next as an argument end
 Create a class that represents each of the nodes in the list "class LinkedList{" constructor()